TheOtherKraits/SnappySTEP/README.md

 # SnappySTEP
  Tool to read STEP files and generate STLs and dictionaries for meshing with SnappyHexMesh in OpenFOAM

+# Current Status
+This tool is under active development

 # Basic Usage

 1. Build OpenFOAM Case directory and required dictionaries (e.g. `system/controlDict`)